top of page

 1. Clinical Insight

-Cervicogenic headaches are referred from the upper cervical spine, often misdiagnosed as migraines or tension-type headaches.
-Mastering three key tests can clarify the source and guide effective intervention.
+Cervicogenic headaches can stem from dysfunction in the upper cervical spine.
+Learning to master three key tests can clarify the source of the headache.
+This knowledge will guide effective interventions.

 2. Classification

-Neck Pain with Headache (AOPT Cervical Spine CPG) — commonly linked to dysfunction at C1–C3, particularly affecting the C2–3 zygapophyseal joint and associated musculature.
+Headache with neck pain, often referred to as Neck Pain with Headache in the AOPT Cervical Spine CPG, is commonly linked to dysfunction at C1–C3.
+Dysfunction particularly affects the C2–3 zygapophyseal joint and associated musculature.

 3. Key Diagnostic Criteria

-• Unilateral headache, starting in the neck/suboccipital region
+• Unilateral headache beginning in the neck or suboccipital region

-• Tenderness of suboccipital or upper cervical muscles/joints
+• Tenderness in the muscles/joints of the upper cervical region

 Three Tests Every PT Should Master:

-• Flexion-Rotation Test (FRT): Assesses C1–C2 rotation mobility
+• Flexion-Rotation Test (FRT): This test assesses C1–C2 rotation mobility.

-• Cervical Joint Position Error Test: Identifies proprioceptive deficits
+• Cervical Joint Position Error Test: It identifies proprioceptive deficits related to the cervical spine.

-• Craniocervical Flexion Test (CCFT): Detects deep neck flexor dysfunction
+• Craniocervical Flexion Test (CCFT): This test detects dysfunction in the deep neck flexors.

 4. Top Interventions